andreduong-zz/box-office-prediction/README.md

 On top of XGBoost, I also built a CatBoost (my second favorite boost model after XGBoost) model, got predictions from both models, and practiced ensemble by simply taking weighted average of the results.
 You can check [this notebook](https://nbviewer.jupyter.org/github/andreduong/box-office-prediction/blob/master/box-office-prediction.ipynb) for the codes.

 # Conclusion
-In completing this project, I practiced data wrangling, visualization, learned how to properly implement XGBoost/CatBoost model, and simple ensemble learning to improve performance for the models.
+In this project, I practiced data cleaning, exploratory data analysis, data visualization, feature engineering, writing pipelines, dimensionality reduction,  building various boosting models (XGBoost, CatBoost), and simple ensemble learning.